arcadeforge/retropie2RGB/README.md

 # retropie2RGB

 This is an RetroPie image for pi2jamma using the Raspberry PI 3b+ sofware.
 It is a basic image without roms that should work "out-of-the-box" with minimal adjustments.
-The image is retropie with retropieRGB setup already completed [Thank you ArcadeForge](https://github.com/arcadeforge/RetroPieRGB).
+The image is retropie with retropieRGB setup already completed.
+[Thank you ArcadeForge](https://github.com/arcadeforge/RetroPieRGB).
-Themes and overlays are installed from [Phil's Doodles](https://github.com/lipebello/es-theme-retrorama)
+Themes and overlays are installed from [Phil's Doodles](https://github.com/lipebello/es-theme-retrorama).

 Hardware:
 - pi2jamma: http://arcadeforge.net/